amanali1896/Blockchain-using-Python/README.md

 # Blockchain-using-Python

 Notes:
-1) To install Flask, open anaconda prompt and type " pip install Flask==0.12.2 ".
+1) To install Flask, open anaconda prompt or windows command line and type " pip install Flask==0.12.2 ".
 2) To install postman, download the operating system compliant setup from " https://www.getpostman.com/apps " .

 How to run the blockchain: